 - Data science specialization, data analysis, and presentation skills: the PwC approach specialisation on Coursera

 - Microsoft Professional Program in Data Science on edX

 Is data analyst a good career?

-It’s no surprise then that the World Economic Forum rates data analysts as the most in-demand role of the next few years.
+It’s no surprise that the World Economic Forum rates data analysts as the most in-demand role of the next few years.

 As they wrote; “Companies expect data analysts will help them make sense and derive insights from the torrent of data generated by the technological disruptions.”

 Whilst no crystal ball can tell you the future, it is safe to say that understanding data is going to be the cornerstone of businesses for many years to come.

 Entry level salaries for graduates in London tend to come in at £28,000-£32,000.
 From there pay scales can vary wildly between sectors and skill sets, but at analyst level it tends to be £35,000-£50,000, seniors at £45,000-£60,000 and principals and above come in at £60k-£100k+